Lèse-majesté: Poland

 Article 135 of the Polish penal code states that anyone who publicly insults (kto publicznie znieważa) the President of Poland is punishable by up to three years of imprisonment.
 Prior to March 2021, the Polish Constitutional Tribunal declared the law consistent with the Polish constitution and Polish international treaty obligations, arguing that the effective carrying out of the duties of the president requires having authority and being especially respected.

 As of 2021, there had been at least one conviction, and there were several ongoing legal cases under the law.
-In December 2020, a man in Toruń was sentenced to six months of community service, 20 hours per month, under lèse-majesté, for having drawn a male sex organ on a poster of president Andrzej Duda.
+In December 2020, a man in Toruń was sentenced to six months of community service, 20 hours per month, under lèse-majesté, for having drawn a penis on a poster of president Andrzej Duda.
 The man's act of writing "five years of shame" on the poster and drawing an "X" symbol on the president's image were not considered insulting by the judge in the final hearing.
 On 23 March 2021, three pupils appeared in court in Kalisz for a 10-minute incident in June 2020 in Sulmierzyce, in which a family member of a town councillor video-recorded the pupils pulling down a poster of president Andrzej Duda, cutting the poster, using insulting words, and proposing to burn the poster.
 As of 23 March 2021, the three pupils risked three years' imprisonment under lèse-majesté.

-The writer and journalist Jakub Żulczyk was charged under lèse-majesté in March 2021 for referring to Polish president Andrzej Duda as a "moron" (debil) in online social media in the context of comments criticising Duda's description of Joe Biden's 2020 United States presidential election victory.
+The writer and journalist Jakub Żulczyk was charged under lèse-majesté in March 2021 for referring to president Andrzej Duda as a "moron" (debil) in online social media in the context of comments criticising Duda's description of Joe Biden's 2020 United States presidential election victory.